supabase/wrappers/docs/usage.md

 #### Auth (Insecure)

-If the platform you are using does not support `pgsodium` and `Vault` you can create a server by storing service account info directly.
+If the platform you are using does not support `pgsodium` and `Vault` you can create a server by storing your [Stripe API key](https://stripe.com/docs/keys) directly.

 !!! important